dangoslen/dependabot-changelog-helper/README.md

 **The purpose of this action is to help you easily manage some of those needs by auto-updating your changelog!**

-Built around the [Keep-a-changleog]() format, this action will look for an entry line for an updated package and either
+Built around the [Keep-a-Changleog](https://keepachangelog.com/) format, this action will look for an entry line for an updated package and either

 * Add it if not found (including adding the `### Dependencies` and `## [<version>]` sections!)
 * Update it if the package has been upgraded after an initial entry was written